-In October 1836 the Surveyor General, John Septimus Roe, led an expedition to the east of the Avon Valley, in a search for pastoral land.
+In October 1836 the Surveyor-General, John Septimus Roe, led an expedition to the east of the Avon Valley, in a search for pastoral land.
 One of his camps was located a few miles north of the present town of Koorda.
 Water was found only in the rock and gnamma holes and the soaks at granite hills.
-Roe contacted few natives, and gave few aboriginal names.
-Hardy settlers of the Avon Valley started sending flocks and herds out to make use of grasses and water found beside the lakes and the granite out-crops, and a nomadic pastoral industry developed.
-Seekers of sandalwood made more tracks, and by the 1860’s a few pastoral homesteads were set up at favoured places.
+Roe contacted a few natives and gave a few aboriginal names.
+Hardy settlers of the Avon Valley started sending flocks and herds out to make use of grasses and water found beside the lakes and the granite outcrops, and a nomadic pastoral industry developed.
+Seekers of sandalwood made more tracks, and by the 1860s a few pastoral homesteads were set up at favored places.

 “….the pioneers in the early years of this century established the foundations of what was to become a flourishing wheat and sheep producing region”

 Apart from the extension of pastoral holdings into the district in the 1880s, no further development occurred until the premiership of Sir John Forrest in the 1890s, when several Acts of Parliament were passed that were designed to facilitate the populating of vast regions of the inland plateau with “bold peasantry”.
 Generally, a settler would be granted a free homestead block of 160 acres plus a conditional purchase block to make a total of 1,000 acres (445.5 hectares).
 The majority of early residents took up land on this basis, which required them to reside on their properties, install fences, and make other improvements.